mubashirhussain482/OIBSIP/OIBSIP_Java_Task2/README.md

-## **Number Guessing Game**
+# **Number Guessing Game**

 A console-based Number Guessing Game developed in Java.
-The game allows users to select a difficulty level, guess a randomly generated number, receive higher/lower hints, track attempts, and play multiple rounds.
+The game generates a random number and allows the user to guess it within a limited number of attempts.

-This project was developed as **Task 2** of the **OIBSIP Java Programming Internship**.
+The project was developed as **Task 2** of the **OIBSIP Java Programming Internship**.

 ---

 ## **📌 Project Overview**

-The Number Guessing Game provides a simple interactive console-based gaming experience.
+The Number Guessing Game is a command-line application where the computer generates a random number and the user attempts to guess it.

-Users can:

-- Select a game difficulty: Easy, Medium, or Hard
-- Generate a random number according to the selected difficulty
-- Enter guesses using the Scanner class
-- Receive "Your number is low" or "Your number is high" hints
-- Track the number of remaining attempts
-- Win the game by guessing the correct number
-- Lose the game when the maximum attempts are exhausted
-- View the correct number after losing
-- Play multiple rounds
-- Validate difficulty and Play Again input
-- Handle invalid numerical input using exception handling
-- Track round results using an ArrayList
+After each guess, the game provides a hint indicating whether the user's guess is lower or higher than the target number.

+The game supports multiple rounds and provides a summary of the completed rounds when the game ends.

 ---